Unexplored regions in teleparallel $f(T)$ gravity: Sign-changing dark energy density: Conclusion

 \section{Conclusion}

-In this paper, we have examined previously unexplored solution spaces within teleparallel $f(T)$ gravity, demonstrating that this promising theory, already capable of alleviating cosmological tensions, also has the potential to realize a sign change in the dark energy (DE) density—a transition from negative values in the past to positive values in the late Universe—to achieve even greater success.
-We have adopted the exponential infrared teleparallel model of gravity described by the gravitational Lagrangian density $f(T)=Te^{\beta(T_0/T)}$—introduced in Ref.~\cite{Awad:2017yod}—and performed a theoretical analysis to explore all possible solution regions under the assumptions of the spatially flat Friedmann-Lemaitre-Robertson-Walker (FLRW) metric, describing spacetime and a perfect fluid (dominantly pressureless matter at late times) filling the Universe.
-In this background, the $f(T)$ model under consideration is special in that the dimensionless parameter $\beta$ is not a free parameter but is related to the present-day matter density parameter, $\Omega_{\rm m0}$, via a constraint equation, and therefore does not introduce any new free parameters compared to the standard $\Lambda$CDM model.
+In this paper, we have examined previously unexplored solution spaces within teleparallel $f(T)$ gravity, demonstrating that this promising theory, already capable of alleviating cosmological tensions, also has the potential to realize a sign change in the DE density—a transition from negative values in the past to positive values in the late Universe—to achieve even greater success.
+We have adopted the exponential infrared teleparallel model of gravity described by the gravitational Lagrangian density $f(T)=Te^{T_*/T}$—introduced in Ref.~\cite{Awad:2017yod}—and performed a theoretical analysis to explore all possible solution regions under the assumptions of the spatially flat FLRW metric, describing spacetime and a perfect fluid (dominantly pressureless matter at late times) filling the Universe.
+Defining the characteristic torsion scale as $T_*=\beta T_0$, where $T_0$ denotes the present-day value of the torsion scalar $T$ in this background, the $f(T)$ model under consideration is special in that the dimensionless parameter $\beta$ is not a free parameter but is instead determined by the present-day matter density parameter, $\Omega_{\rm m0}$, via a constraint equation, and therefore introduces no additional free parameters compared to the standard $\Lambda$CDM model.
 We have expressed the redshift dependencies of all quantities in parametric form, where the Hubble parameter $H$ acts as a free variable since it cannot be isolated in the modified Friedmann equation.